Not Your Average Travel Guide: Eat Here

 Different kinds of local food and restaurants to visit.

 Culture Vulture

 A local expert in the culture that shows the tour guide and viewers additional history and little know/off the beaten path locations.

 Online on the Move

 This segment the tour guide will go find internet access in the city, usually an internet cafe or the hotel they're staying at.
 Then they read posts from the official forums by viewers who have visited the location being featured, and see where the viewers think they should go and what they need to see.

 What's Happening

 Event's going on in the city, whether it be annually or daily.

+Reception

+The New Straits Times said, "Providing savvy travel advice, topped with fun, wit and an adventurous spirit, viewers will be able to feel the greatness of travelling at its best through a new perspective in the series."
+The Courier-Mail praised the series, writing, "Rather than typical sightseeing to a popular destination, the show offers a real and accessible approach to travel and an unconventional VIP (very inter-personal) tour of the world."
+The Sydney Morning Herald's Doug Anderson called Not Your Average Tour Guide "a fantastic new travel series that dispenses with the usual cliches of such series and presents a range of useful and essential facts about various cities around the world."